Octoberfest7/DNS_Tunneling/README.md

 ## Back to the drawing board

-There are 5 alerts here we need to address (ignore the top two "Suspicious usage of certutil.exe to decode an executable" as these are duplicates from running this same attack chains twice during testing).
+There are 5 alerts here we need to address (ignore the top two "Suspicious usage of certutil.exe to decode an executable" as these are duplicates from running this same attack chain twice during testing).

 **1.** Suspicious System Network Configuration Discovery - This pertains to the use of the 'Resolve-DnsName' cmdlet (this test was ran prior to the switch to Nslookup for separate reasons)